yamin-shihab/study-notes/grade-7/english.md

 + A stanza is a paragraph in poetry.
 It's a group of poetic lines.
     + A new stanza signals a new idea or thought.
     + Different stanzas with different line numbers have different names:
-        + Two lines are called couplets.
+        + A couplet is two lines.
-        + Three lines are called triplets or tercet.
+        + A triplet or tercet is three lines.
-        + Four lines are called quatrains.
+        + A quatrain is four lines.
-        + Five lines are called cinquains.
+        + A cinquain is five lines.
-        + Eight lines are called octets.
+        + An octet is eight lines.
 + Poems often (but not always) have rhymes.
     + An internal rhyme occurs within a poetic line.
     + An end rhyme occurs at the end of a poetic line.